kubuntu-team/kubuntu-manual/source/docs/desktop-guide/advanced.rst

    :align: center
    :scale: 75 %

 Let's take a look at the default KDE Activities configured in Kubuntu.
-Right Click anywhere on the empty desktop and choose "Activities" from the menu.
+Right-click anywhere on the empty desktop and choose "Activities" from the menu.
 The Activities side bar appears on the left, with the Default activity.
 Notice the + Create Activity at the bottom.
 Click that, and lets created a new "Social" Activity.
 Enter "Social" as the Activity name: and then click Create.

 That's it you have created your first activity.